Kayden Kross: Appearances in other media

-Kross has made appearances in the FX's comedy series The League, the G4 reality series The Block, and Family Jewels.
+Kross has made appearances in FX's comedy series The League, the G4 reality series The Block, and Family Jewels.

 In 2011, she was cast as Tara in Gregory Hatanaka's drama Blue Dream and briefly co-hosted a regular videocast, Kayden's Review, for Triggla TV alongside the comedian Dane Hanson.
-From 2012 - 2013, Kross portrayed a main character in the second season of Tucky Williams' lesbian-themed web series Girl/Girl Scene.
-Starting from January 2013 Kross hosts the weekly call-in show Krossfire on Playboy Radio.
+From 2012 to 2013, Kross portrayed a main character in the second season of Tucky Williams' lesbian-themed web series Girl/Girl Scene.
+Starting in January 2013, Kross hosted the weekly call-in show Krossfire on Playboy Radio.

 In 2013, Kross also appeared in the featurette "Chicks 'N Guns" on the Breaking Bad 5th season DVD as a stripper.
 The scene takes place during the season 5 episode "Gliding Over All".
 Kross also appeared in two music videos from the band Nekrogoblikon, "No One Survives" (2012) and "We Need a Gimmick" (2015).

 Writing

 Kross writes columns regularly for publications such as Complex magazine, XBIZ magazine, and a blog for Xcritic.com.
 She has also contributed to Timothy McSweeney's Internet Tendency, and her short story "Plank" appeared in the 2012 short story collection Forty Stories: New Writing from Harper Perennial, an e-book.
 As of August 2012, she was writing an autobiographical book about the porn industry.